Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

-To increase the number of transparent responses in the trial, the setpoint temperature in the CSTR is changed several times during the trajectory.
-Therefore the policy has to adjust its control signal to change the temperature accordingly.
-The policy efficiently stabilises the temperature around each setpoint temperature (Figure~\ref{Fig: simulations}D, top row).
-The control signal of the policy heavily changes when a new setpoint temperature is required, even remaining close to zero when the temperature has to increase.
-The concentration of the reactant in the main reactor goes to zero quickly and only slightly increases when the control input changes (Figure~\ref{Fig: simulations}D, middle row).
-Variable $a_1$ converges to 2.92 as expected (Figure~\ref{Fig: simulations}D, bottom row, blue curve), while $a_2$ shows a large response when the setpoint temperature changes.
-Together, the latent variables allow the policy to change its control output accordingly.
+This policy is subjected to a set of challenging experiments on the CSTR with varying parameter settings that were not included during evolution to demonstrate its generalisability and the flexibility of the latent state.
+During evolution, the setpoint temperature and parameters of the environment were fixed within a trajectory, but in these example trajectories they were varied.
+The policy adjusted its control signal accordingly when the target changed multiple times throughout a trajectory (Fig.~\ref{Fig: cstr_all}c, green curve), when the temperature feed into the reactor changed over time (Fig.~\ref{Fig: cstr_all}d, green curve), with higher observation noise than it was evolved for (Fig.~\ref{Fig: cstr_all}e, green curve) and with an external sinusoidal influence that resembles the change of outside temperature during day and night (Fig.~\ref{Fig: cstr_all}f, green curve).
+In each trajectory, the policy shows a different control strategy, displaying its robustness and flexibility.

+Besides robustness, these experiments also show high transparency in the control strategy to the different circumstances.
+The applied control signal is a mapping of the latent state that integrates the observations.
+As expected, the latent variable $a_1$ converges to 2.92 in the trajectories (Fig.~\ref{Fig: cstr_all}c, red curve).
+Latent variable $a_2$ is more expressive and shows adaptations in each experiment.
+In Fig.~\ref{Fig: cstr_all}c (blue curve), the latent state stabilised over time, but changed once a new setpoint temperature is required.
+Similarly, the latent state increased over time as the feed temperature rises (Fig.~\ref{Fig: cstr_all}d, blue curve).
+With higher observation noise, the latent state shows more stochasticity (Fig.~\ref{Fig: cstr_all}e, blue curve), which is also portrayed in the control signal.
+Finally, the latent state oscillates to compensate for the external sinusoidal influence, with a different pattern appearing after the setpoint temperature changes (Fig.~\ref{Fig: cstr_all}f, blue curve).

-All these example trials demonstrate that the dynamic symbolic policies are not only interpretable, but also offer transparency in the latent states.
-The latents vary in their expressiveness, but overall analysing the latent state aids with understanding the functionality of a policy.
-The memory capacity already showed to be beneficial for increasing the robustness of a policy, however it also further improves the interpretability of symbolic policies.
+These experiments demonstrated that the dynamic symbolic policies can generalise to challenging environment settings that were not used during evolution.
+Additionally, the equations of the dynamic symbolic policy are interpretable, and the latent variables offer transparency in the use of memory.
+The latent variables vary in their level of expressiveness, but overall analysing the latent variables aids with understanding the functionality of a policy.